lnoor/sphinx-jsonschema/docs/index.rst

 --------------

 `Pavel Odvody <https://github.com/shaded-enmity>`_ contributed the ``:hide_key:`` directive option.
-This option allows you to hide certain keys, specified by a JSON Path specification, to be excluded from rendering.
+This option allows you to hide certain keys, specified by a JSON Pointer specification, to be excluded from rendering.

 Version 1.16.11